forgeservicelab/ansible-roles.kapa-secureserver/README.md

 Requirements
 ------------

 Ubuntu 14.04 or later on target machine.
-Transmitting the superuser password as private variable requires the `python-passlib` package.

 Role Variables
 --------------